KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

                   \otimes q(s, \theta) \right),
 ```

 where {math}`\otimes` denotes convolution.
-This convolution filter is obtained by taking the inverse Fourier transform of the ramp filter, which is done in appendix [??](#app:ramp).
+This convolution filter is obtained by taking the inverse Fourier transform of the ramp filter, which is done in appendix [](#app:ramp).
 The ramp filter and the corresponding convolution mask are shown in [](#fig:rampfilter).

-One can regard the ramp filter as a high pass filter which is designed to undo the blurring caused by backprojecting the projection, where the blurring mask is the point spread function computed in section [??](#sec:backprojection).
+One can regard the ramp filter as a high pass filter which is designed to undo the blurring caused by backprojecting the projection, where the blurring mask is the point spread function computed in section [](#sec:backprojection).

 Mathematically, filtered backprojection is identical to Fourier-based reconstruction, so the same conditions hold: e.g. we need projections over 180 degrees.
 Note that after digitization, the algorithms are no longer identical.
 The algorithms have different numerical properties and will produce slightly different reconstructions.
 Similarly, implementing the ramp filter in the Fourier domain or as a spatial convolution will produce slightly different results after digitization.